50054-cdpa/notes/docs/semantic_analysis.md

 1. Testing
 1. Run-time verification - analyse the target programs with instrumentation by checking the logs and traces against its specification.
-1. Program Slicing - try to decompose a program into "slices", small units of codes, that exhibit the behaviors of interests.

 ### Static Semantic Analysis